nan0s7/nfancurve/README.md

 - very lightweight
 - multiple GPU control with individual fan controller support
 - makes use of a config file with explanations for each setting
+- POSIX compliant

 ## Prerequisites
-- `bash` version 4 and above, or a bash-like shell with the same syntax (others untested)
+- `bash` version 4 and above, or a POSIX shell with the same syntax (`dash` tested)
 - `nvidia glx driver` version greater than 304
 - `nvidia-settings` for controlling the GPU(s)
 - `coreutils` for printf, etc.